Decode · Resist · Reclaim

 80–90%

-— The Class That Thought It Had Won
+The Class That Thought It Had Won

 “Previous revolutions replaced muscles and created cognitive work.
 This one automates average cognition and creates rent for those who own compute.
 The class that thought it was safe because it ‘thinks’ discovered that replicable thinking is no longer a competitive advantage.”

+The counter-utopia if Internet exist.
+In 2021, analysis of Web3’s “decentralized” blockchain networks revealed that most nodes ran physically on Amazon Web Services and Google Cloud.
 The dream of autonomy paying rent to its feudal lord.
 Digital anarchy hosted on the infrastructure of its enemy, billed by the hour.
-It’s not irony.
-It’s what centripetal force looks like when it’s strong enough to absorb even its opposition without fighting it.
 It doesn’t defeat you.
 It includes you.
 It runs you on its servers while you declare independence from the server.

 Wiener warned that feedback systems could be captured.
 Brand said information also wants to be expensive.
 McLuhan told us it was the medium, not the message.
 Foucault described the prison built from the inside.
 Skinner built the slot machine.
 Sunstein gave it a presentable justification.
+The pieces were on the table.
+We walked past them one by one without stopping.

-What we do know is this: centrifugal force wasn’t defeated from the outside.
+The centrifugal force wasn’t defeated from the outside.
 It was seduced from within, piece by piece, convenience by convenience, nudge by nudge.
 The historical rule wasn’t broken by technology.
 It was restored by the very technology that, for fifteen years, promised to break it forever.

 THE CENTRIPETAL FORCE